 A powerful and moving account of the anguish at the heart of a man whose storytelling continues to delight millions the world over.

-My Boy Jack will be performed at The Mill Arts Centre, Banbury 7-10 February 2018.
+My Boy Jack was performed at The Mill Arts Centre, Banbury 7-10 February 2018.
 Directed by Helen Watson and Kerrie McCormick.

 |Rudyard Kipling||Philip Fine|